 - Design is compatible with waste bags or simply placed over a pit latrine

-- A bit higher than most comparable camping toilets at 14.5 inches
+- Sits a bit higher than most comparable camping toilets at 14.5 inches

 - Plastic toilet seat has essentially the same dimensions as a regular toilet seat